Mu-Y/academic-kickstart/content/publication/slu_c2v/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "InterSpeech 2019"
+publication: "Interspeech 2019"
-publication_short: "InterSpeech 2019"
+publication_short: "Interspeech 2019"

 abstract: "Decoding speaker’s intent is a crucial part of spoken language understanding (SLU).
 The presence of noise or errors in the